 19. Copy Van Gogh’s stars in clay

 Want to try a different take on the classic painting?
 These Van Gogh–inspired clay stars are the way to go!
 (They also make excellent holiday ornaments.)

-Learn more: Adventures in the Art Studio
+Learn more: Van Gogh Stars in Clay from Adventures in the Art Studio